Catholic Social Teaching and Justice

 The financial cost of the pandemic has crippled economies for generations to come.

-Lessons from pandemic demonstrate dramatic differences between inconvenience and dire, life-threatening situations, especially for those living in poverty, the elderly and migrants.
+Lessons from pandemic demonstrate dramatic differences between inconvenience and dire, life-threatening situations, especially for those living in poverty, the elderly, migrants and refugees.

 Agents of mercy and care